-he returns.
-Beyond these rooms, there is one still larger, in which are some chests, and a long table.
-There is one long chest, and one stands in the entrance, the door of which is open.
-But these chests do not concern this man.
-But on the was found, he might, by prayer, obtain For God's sake, seek it! salvation.
+On the 31st, she said, "The man behind the barrel threatens to disturb me in chest, and one stands in the entrance, the he cannot do that.
+He has died with this was found, he might, by prayer, obtain salvation.
+For God's sake, seek it!
 Were I able to walk, it would soon be found."
 She was still much agitated when she awoke, and it was plain that this disturbance of her sleep was affecting her health, and throwing her back.
-In consequence of this, I went once more to the High Bailiff. and begged him to let us have another search; and then, indeed, exactly enclosed as Mrs. H---- had described, we found a sheet of paper, corresponding precisely with her directions, even to the turning down of the corner; which, I confess, gave me a shudder when I saw it, for it appeared to have been done long ago.
-This paper contained the only proof extant that Mr. K---- had kept a private account-book, which, after his death, could not be found; and which, it was said, his widow denied all knowledge of.
+In consequence of this, I went once more to the High Bailiff, and begged him to let us have another search; and then, indeed, exactly enclosed as Mrs. H--- had described, we found a sheet of paper, corresponding precisely with her directions, even to the turning down of the corner; which, I confess, gave me a shudder when I saw it, for it appeared to have been done long ago.
+This paper contained the only proof extant that Mr. K- had kept a private account-book, which, after his death, could not be found; and which, it was said, his widow denied all knowl-

 The Bailiff and I agreed to say nothing of the finding of this paper, and he promised to be present at the evening sleep; and though I did not request him to do it, I concluded he would bring the paper with him, to show her.
-He came; and, as usual, she returned to the subject, saying, "There he stands again, but he looks calmer-the paper must be found; fetch it."
+He came; and, as usual, she returned to the subject, saying.
+"There he stands again, but he looks calmer-the paper must be found; fetch it."
 I said, (believing it to be in the Bailiff's pocket,) " If it be found, where is it?"
 Thereupon she fell into a sort of cataleptic state, looking like one already dead, but glorified-so bright were her features.
-Presently she said, "The papers are no longer there; but, ah !--that is surprising !--- the one the man has always in his hand lies there open.
+Presently she said, "The papers are no longer there; but, ah !- that is surprising!-the one the man has always in his hand lies there open.
 Now I can read more-'To be carried into my private book.'
 Ah! that is the line he always points to-he wishes to direct attention to that book.
-What is now to be aone with this paper ?-Ah, I shudder to think what that poor woman will do.
+What is now to be aone with this paper?-Ah, I shudder to think what that poor woman will do.
 Let her be warned; then he will get rest, and be allowed to approach his Redeemer."
 These words, as he afterwards told me, astonished the Bailiff; for, as an experiment, he had placed the paper just as she described.

-On the 1st January she said, the man wished his wife to be advised to do something, or she would be more unhappy than he was; and she spoke of writing to her herself.
+On the 1st January she said, the man wished his wife to be advised to do somethan he was; and she spoke of writing to her herself.

 When I came to her on the 2d, she being quite awake-in which state she knew nothing of this subject-she said to me, "Last night I had a great fright.
-At rine o'clock I asked for something to eat; my maid gave it me, and then went to bed, and to sleep.
+At nine o'clock I asked for something to eat; my maid gave it me, and then went to bed, and to sleep.
 I, however, remained awake; when, all at once, I heard a sound by my bedside, like writing; and, when I looked, I saw a man sitting at the table, writing in a book.
-I was alarmed, and, shutting my eyes, did not venture to open them again till I fell asleep."
+I was alarmed. and, shutting my eyes, did not venture to open them again till I fell asleep."